 Michelle Young, founder: Michelle can usually be found in New York (where she grew up), Paris, backpacking in South America or Southeast Asia, or in-transit between.
 She’s traveled to 40 countries, has an obsession with buses and shoots with a Nikon SLR camera.
 She is an author of 100 Ways to Make History, published by the New York Public Library.
 She holds a masters in urban planning from Columbia University, a B.A. from Harvard in the History of Art & Architecture, and is a graduate of the Juilliard School of Music.

 Laura Itzkowitz, managing editor: Laura is a writer, editor and translator based in Brooklyn.
-She has a B.A. in French from Smith College, studied in Paris for a year, and lived in Rome for two years.
-She’s currently working on an MFA in creative writing and translation at Columbia University’s School of the Arts.
+She has an MFA in creative writing and translation at Columbia University’s School of the Arts, a B.A. in French from Smith College, studied in Paris for a year, and lived in Rome for two years.
 In addition to her regular contributions to Untapped, Laura’s writing has been featured on The Huffington Post, Business Insider, The Culture-ist, Words Without Borders, and others.

 Jakob Straub, global editor: An avid traveler, Jakob is based in Berlin, Germany, where he works as writer for bread, rent, and pleasure.
 When he’s not involved with various ambitious literary projects, taking part in poetry slams and readings, he enjoys rock climbing and cooking.
 He hasn’t yet sold his soul for a publishing deal, but his chance will come.